Sparrowpit-Methodist/website/docs/index.md

 Our regular services are at 2.45pm on the third Sunday of the month.

+For up to date information on our services and events Like and Follow our [Facebook page](https://www.facebook.com/SparrowpitMethodist)

 Read more about the [history](history.md) and [traditions](traditions.md) of Sparrowpit Methodists